-Donations to health and animal welfare causes are more personal, but no less important.
-Kokua takes pride in helping improve the lives of people suffering from diabetes as well as being a voice for animals who cannot speak for themselves.
+Kokua strives to give back in meaningful ways that truly shape and support our local community.
+Donations to health and animal welfare causes are more personal but no less important.
+Kokua takes pride in helping improve the lives of people suffering from diabetes and being a voice for animals who cannot speak for themselves.
 Both of these areas have special meaning for Kokua’s owners who know the challenges of diabetes firsthand, and who also care deeply for animals as enthusiastic pet owners.
 (Or, maybe more accurately, as the humans who belong to their pet!)

-The Special Operations Warrior Foundation is a 501(c)(3) not-for-profit charitable organization that ensures full financial assistance for a post-secondary degree from an accredited two- or four-year college, university, technical, or trade school; and offers family and educational counseling, including in-home tutoring, to the surviving children of Army, Navy, Air Force and Marine Corps special operations personnel who lose their lives in the line of duty.
-It also provides immediate financial assistance to severely wounded and hospitalized special operations personnel.
+The Special Operations Warrior Foundation is a 501(c)(3) not-for-profit charitable organization that ensures full financial assistance for a post-secondary degree from an accredited two- or four-year college, university, technical, or trade school.

-The DAV Charitable Service Trust is a 501(c)(3) not-for-profit charitable organization whose mission is simple.
-“We are dedicated to a single purpose: Empowering veterans to lead high-quality lives with respect and dignity.”
-The trust makes grants to programs that support homeless or at-risk veterans with priority given to long-term service projects that provide direct assistance to sick and injured veterans and their families.
+The DAV Charitable Service Trust is a 501(c)(3) not-for-profit charitable organization whose mission is to empower veterans to lead high-quality lives with respect and dignity.
+The trust makes grants to programs that support homeless or at-risk veterans.

-The American Diabetes Association is a 501(c)(3) not-for-profit charitable organization leading the fight against the deadly consequences of diabetes.
-The organization funds research to prevent, cure and manage diabetes, delivers services to hundreds of communities, provides objective and credible information, and gives voice to those denied their rights because of diabetes.
-They are dedicated to putting a stop to diabetes for good.
+The American Diabetes Association is a 501(c)(3) not-for-profit charitable organization leading the fight to fund research to prevent, cure and manage diabetes, delivers services to hundreds of communities, provides objective and credible information, and gives voice to those denied their rights because of diabetes.

 For nearly 150 years, the ASPCA has worked tirelessly to put an end to animal abuse and neglect.
-The organization is a national leader in the areas of rescue, adoption and welfare.
-The organization’s key issues are helping to end animal homelessness through rescue, protection and placement and to end animal cruelty, with special attention to dog fighting, puppy mills, hoarding, factory farming, and horse slaughter.
+The organization is a national leader in the areas of rescue, adoption, and welfare.